tmtsoftware/icd/README.md

 or just $commandName (if in the same component)
 ```

-The syntax for references to attributes of events adds the `attributes` keyword and the attribute name:
+The syntax for references to parameters of events adds the `parameters` keyword and the parameter name:
 ```
-$componentName/events/$eventName/attributes/$attrName
+$componentName/events/$eventName/parameters/$paramName
 or abbreviated as above:
-observeEvents/$eventName/attributes/$attrName (in same component) or $eventName/attributes/$attrName (in same component and events section) or just $attrName (if in the same attributes section)
+observeEvents/$eventName/parameters/$paramName (in same component) or $eventName/parameters/$paramName (in same component and events section) or just $paramName (if in the same parameters section)
 ```

-The syntax for attributes of commands is similar.
+The syntax for parameters of commands is similar.
-Here you need to specify if the attributes appear in the `args` section or in the `resultType`.
+Here you need to specify if the parameters appear in the `parameters` section or in the `resultType`.
 ```
-$componentName/receive/$commandName/args/$attrName
+$componentName/receive/$commandName/parameters/$paramName
-or $componentName/receive/$commandName/resultType/$attrName
+or $componentName/receive/$commandName/resultType/$paramName
 or abbreviated as above.
 ```

 See the example model files in [src/main/resources/2.0](src/main/resources/2.0) for some examples of the `ref` keyword.

 Note that if there is an error in the reference, the error message is displayed in the log output of the icd-db command, if it is used, and also in the generated HTML or PDF document (in the details section).

+Note: An earlier version of this software used the terms "attributes" for events parameters and "args" for command parameters.
+These have been renamed to "parameters" for compatibility with CSW, however for backward compatibility
+the previous names are also allowed in refs.